stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 The reason these two styles work well is that they:

-1. Minimize ugly diffs, as wrap-all + indent-by-one is very resilient changes
+1. Minimize ugly diffs, as wrap-all + indent-by-one is very resilient to changes
 2. Reduces the busywork of re-wrapping/re-indenting (which granted should be done by a formatter anyway)
 3. Has the best readability/eye-friendly scanning for code reviews